muditsingal/CMSC818B_miniproject1/README.md

 Testing of the algorithm has to be carried out on actual hardware on the road to gauge its effectiveness in the real world.
 Not a lot of information is given about performance of the algorithm when using a combination of sensors other than 2D cameras + LiDAR.
 Hence, further investigation is needed when performing sensor fusion with sensors such as radars and depth cameras.

+### <a name="conclusion"></a>Concluding Remarks

+Decision-making in robotics heavily relies on the quality and availability of unbiased and error-free data.
+If the underlying data accessible to the agent at any given point in time is erroneous, the agent is prone to making faulty decisions and predictions.
+The primary focus of this study was to explore how existing algorithms could be enhanced or new algorithms developed to ensure the availability of high-quality data for unbiased decision-making.
+While the majority of the study doesn't directly contribute to decision-making in robotics, one can assert strongly that data is the foundation of decision-making in this field.
+The study doesn't introduce groundbreaking algorithms that enhance existing decision-making algorithms like PPO (Proximal Policy Optimization).
+Instead, it presents algorithms designed to assist existing algorithms in making the correct decisions by providing an accurate representation of the vehicle's surroundings.

+The proposed algorithms and methods in this study examine data representation from various angles.
+The major perspectives include:

+1. Generating accurate Bird's Eye Views (BEVs) from fewer cameras, reducing the need for expensive LiDARs and eliminating redundancy.
+2. Generating rare driving scenarios using neural networks, scenarios that are challenging to record or program explicitly.
+3. Representing environment scans in a format suitable for quick sharing over a local network of autonomous vehicles (AVs), thus reducing network overhead and improving throughput.
+Sharing information also aids in obtaining a more comprehensive view of occluded parts of the environment.
+4. Auto-labeling techniques for autonomous driving data to reduce human dependency and expand the size of available training datasets.
+5. Sensor fusion techniques that efficiently create a unified representation of the environment from multi-modal data, suitable for quick decision-making in complex scenarios.

+All of these discussions address crucial aspects of data representation and management to enhance decision-making in autonomous vehicles.
+Ongoing research will further refine these methods and contribute to making autonomous vehicles a universal concept that can be scaled  as needed.

 ### <a name="refs"></a>References: